Coronavirus in Norway

 You will find tips and advice about filling in and using the Research Database here.
 The explanations are divided into the different tabs in the Research Database.
 Click on the plus symbol for more detailed information about the Research Database.

-The Research Database (Forskningsdatabasen) is an internal database for registering metadata about research.
+The Research Database (Forskningsdatabasen) (sharepoint.com) is an internal database for registering metadata about research.
 This makes research searchable and available to other staff at OsloMet.
 The first version of the Research Database was launched in June 2020.

-New applications that are sent must be submitted no later than 14 days after the application has been sent.
+• New applications that are sent must be submitted no later than 14 days after the application has been sent.
 Preferably before, at the idea stage, but no later than 14 days after.

-Active projects must be updated - from now until the deadline 31.12.2020.
+• Active projects must be entered or updated

 Here you can see an overview of all projects at OsloMet, sorted by the most recent first.
 Twenty at a time.
 Click ‘Show more’ at the bottom of the list to see the next 20 projects.